Day 3

 Cruise towards Vernon

-After returning to the ship for lunch, we slip our mooring and begin our passage back upstream, retracing the river’s winding course, its huge variety of wildlife, enchanting scenery and forests, all reflected in differing colours in the sparkling waters.
+This afternoon, we slip our mooring and begin our passage back upstream, retracing the river’s winding course, its huge variety of wildlife, enchanting scenery and forests, all reflected in differing colours in the sparkling waters.
 Villages slip by, birds glide on thermals rising from the surrounding cliffs, it’s an ideal opportunity to join new friends for a chat.
 Squeeze in a spot of reading on the Sun Deck or simply recline, letting the gentle breezes lull you into a relaxing doze.

 By this stage of your cruise, you’ll be totally unwound, and modern life will seem very distant.

-Included experience:
+Included experiences:

-Guided tour of Honfleur.
+Guided tour of Honfleur

 Day 6

-Claude Monet's house & garden in Giverny
+Claude Monet's house and garden

 One of the great delights of river cruising is the magical sensation of waking up in a different place from where you were the night before.
 This morning the ship has moored in delightful Vernon, and we take the short drive to Giverny to visit Monet’s garden and house.